 Choose Your Ride

-Online registration will open on March 1, 2020 and closes at noon Thursday, Aug.
-15th or when the 2000 limit is reached.
+Online registration closes at noon on Thursday, Aug.
+13th or when the 2000 limit is reached.
 The crummy news: Our insurance company is requiring all riders to sign, in person, a paper copy of the waiver you acknowledged online & show picture ID at check-in.
 This means that you will not be able to check in for someone else, even if it’s your special, super-duper, sweetie that you’ve been with forever!
 Sorry, we wish it were different.

 2020 Tour of Napa Valley

-Check in at the Napa County Fairgrounds in Calistoga on Sunday morning to receive a map and other materials.
-Riders must leave the Fairgrounds by the times below, leave times are firm.
+Check in at the Napa County Fairgrounds in Calistoga begins at 5:30 a.m. on Sunday morning, and you will receive a map and other materials.
+Riders must leave the Fairgrounds by the times below, these times are firm.
 There will also be early check in on Saturday Aug.
 15th from 2:00 – 5:00 at the Clif Family Winery, 709 Main Street, St. Helena, CA. You may also pick up any merchandise you ordered.
 You will not be able to check in for someone else – everyone with be required to sign a waiver at check in.

 Early Check-in and Social Gathering